Kyriosity/read-write/README+/software/ArcDeco/README+/03.Stripes/README.md

 What is good design-development?
 Balancing on the edge between TYPE-MACHINE to stuck in thoughts When you find finished good but IMMEDIATELY have an idea how to redo.

-## Worth of coding

-coding is oft regarded as a menial practice...

-Everything done on the keyboard to code is coding.
-The pure coding is inefficient -< Roles

 [![Arc Deco.](../../../../_rsc/_img/ArcDeco/ArcDeco-bar-h33px_rounded.png)](../../README.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↪️&nbsp;[Rationale](../01.Rationale/README.md) &larr; [Big Picture](../02.BigPict/README.md) &larr; **Stripes** &rarr; [**Forces**](../04.Forces/README.md) &rarr; [Roles](../05.Roles/README.md) &rarr; [Factors](../06.Factors/README.md) &rarr; [Wrap&nbsp;up](../07.Wrapping/README.md)
 <div align="right">🌒 ...2024-2025...</div>